williain/multitools/doc/guide.rst

 ------------------------------
 You can declare these Process objects and instantiate them like this::

+    import multitools.ipc.client
+    import multiprocessing

     class MyProcess(multitools.ipc.client.Process):
-        M_NAME = None

         def setup(self, result, arg_one, arg_two):
             self.result = result
             self.arg_one = arg_one
             self.arg_two = arg_two

-        def op():
+        def op(self):
             self.result.value = self.arg_one * self.arg_two

+    val = multiprocessing.Value('i',0)
     p = MyProcess( val, 1234, 5678 )

-multitools.ipc.client.Process inherits from multiprocessing.Process, so it
+    p.start()
+    p.join()
+    print "Result:", val.value

-works in much the same way althogh note that your arguments get sent to a setup() method, and you do your work in an op() method again.
+multitools.ipc.client.Process works in much the same way as multiprocessing.Process, although note that your arguments get sent to a setup() method (so you don't need to write your own constructor) and you do your work in an op() method again.

-Note the M_NAME constant defined (as None) above.
-That's just there to prevent a warning output by the Process constructor.
-As its name suggests, it's designed to be used to give it a name, which is important if you want to send it a message from outside.
-But for now we can just ignore the warning, so we suppress it by delaring it as any value, such as None.

 Introducing ipc.host.Supervisor
 -------------------------------